Changing Dashboard Cluster Lights

 Test whether the LED has continuity

-Step 5: Foil the pointers & assemble the speedometer
+Step 5: Wrap the pointers & Assemble the Cluster

-Put the two circuit boards back together again by connecting the Tacho board in the second board (the white brackets in the middle).
+Reassemble the two circuit boards by clipping the tachometer board into the second board (the white clips in the middle).

 Cruise control connector speedometer unit